-Analyzing actual data with visible workload components like productivity, employee satisfaction, and performance gives way to more skills-matched job functions and tasks.
+Analyzing workload with actual data involving visible components like productivity, employee satisfaction, and performance gives way to more skills-matched job functions and tasks.
 This in turn enables you to manage the load, balancing each person's capacity and responsibility.

 With workload forecasting, resource utilization and the availability of an agency's employees are plotted beforehand, taking into account the specialized skillsets that may be needed both within the team and through outsourcing.

 This lets PMs prepare for expected risks like sudden increases and decreases in client volume, economic fluctuations, and other market considerations.
 In addition, individuals and teams realize their full potential, resulting in better results, satisfaction, and retention.